danharel/compcon/Roadmap.md

 ## v2+

+### Mobile Versions
+COMP/CON should offer an Android/iOS tablet version with the same features as the desktop app.
+It should also have a phone app for the same OSes, although some features might be restricted due to reduced screen sizes.

 ### Modding Tools
 COMP/CON should include a full-featured license editor, so users could add homebrew frames and items.
 It should also be easy to group these licenses into packages, import/export these packages, and enable or disable their use when creating pilots and configurations